 Sambhaji Maharaj is revered as a hero for his unwavering courage, his relentless resistance against the Mughal Empire, and his ultimate sacrifice for his faith and the cause of Maratha independence.

 Sambhaji Maharaj successfully defended the Maratha Empire against the vast Mughal army led by Aurangzeb.
 He employed innovative guerilla tactics and strategic brilliance to counter the Mughal forces.
-He also strengthened the Maratha navy and engaged in diplomatic maneuvers to protect his kingdom.
+He also strengthened the Maratha navy and engaged in diplomatic manoeuvres to protect his kingdom.

 Sambhaji Maharaj was captured by Mughal forces in 1689.
 He was subjected to brutal torture and execution for refusing to convert to Islam.
 His martyrdom is seen as a symbol of unwavering resistance against oppression.